ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Platform Entity

-A platform entity is associated with the type identifier `id-pkix-attest-entity-platform`.
+A platform entity is associated with the type identifier `id-pkix-evidence-entity-platform`.
 It is composed of a set of attributes that are global to the Target Environment.

 A platform entity, if provided, MUST be included only once within the reported entities.
-If a Verifier encounters multiple entities of type `id-pkix-attest-entity-platform`, it MUST reject the Evidence as malformed.
+If a Verifier encounters multiple entities of type `id-pkix-evidence-entity-platform`, it MUST reject the Evidence as malformed.

 The following table lists the attributes for a platform entity (platform attributes) defined